14056 nipAta, person ←

 headline.
 The next rules, down to 22038 kaDArAHka, explain what compounds are allowed.

-Roughly explained, a compound noun is a noun that made by joining two nouns.
+Roughly explained, a compound noun is a noun made by joining two nouns.

 The noun bluegrass means a kind of music.
 It is made from joining two words, blue and grass, so it's a compound.